ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 | sdfAction        | map    | TODO        |
 | sdfEvent         | map    | TODO        |
 {: #ibsec title="Instance Block"}

-## Metadata

-One interesting piece of offDevice information is the model itself, including sdfinfo and the defaultnamespace.
-This is of course not about the device or its twin (or even its asset management), because models and devices may want to associate freely.
-Multiple models may apply to the same device (including but not only revisions of the models).

 # Message Archetypes